AriFordsham/GHCWiki/sebastian-and-simon.md

     - Probably quirky for complicated recursion schemes
     - How does this work for rewriting recursive call sites?
 Seems impossible without RULEs and thus SpecConstr.
 OK, that won't work

+- #17673: Eta-expansion, WW and NOINLINE, #17690: WW for coercions
+  - Far future: Have one unified WW for eta expansion (based on `CoreArity`), coercions (no analysis info needed) and unboxing (Strictness/CPR)?

 - https://github.com/ghc-proposals/ghc-proposals/pull/43 Or patterns: Potential bachelor's thesis?
   - osa1 ultimately after a long and tedious discussion gave up.
   - Why?
 What's needed?
 A formal Specification?
 Which part?
 Static or dynamic semantics?